-WAN vs LAN: What is the Difference?
+WAN vs. LAN: What Is the Difference?

 Quick exercise.
-Connect your phone to WiFi and then browse over to your favorite website.
+Connect your phone to Wi-Fi and then browse over to your favorite website.
 How did everything go?

 Congratulations!
-You just used a LAN and WAN and perhaps did not even realize it.
+You just used a LAN and WAN network and perhaps did not even realize it.
 How did that happen?
 You connected first to a LAN and were then forwarded to and from a WAN, which in this example was the Internet.

 If your Internet surfing brought you to this blog, intent upon finding out exactly what makes a LAN different from a WAN please read on.

 LAN and WAN Defined

 LAN stands for Local Area Network.
 WAN stands for Wide Area Network.
 Let’s start with something everyone is familiar with, the Internet.
 The Internet is the biggest WAN in the world.
 It is the perfect example of Wide Area Networking because it allows you to escape your Local Area Network and visit websites that are not inside your home.
 They may not even be in your country for that matter, and that is why the Internet is a beautiful thing.
 That all said, the Internet is not the only WAN around.
 There are corporate and government WANs as well.

 Example: This corporate WAN structure is connecting several LANs so each LAN has access to another.
 This is done for various data sharing reasons.
 For purposes of this example, let’s assume each LAN is in a different city.
 In Chicago, the accounting department needs to get information from sales who happens to be on the LAN in San Diego.

 - They cover intermediate to large geographical areas.